Jashore University of Science and Technology: Dormitory and tower

 The JUST dormitory is located at south-eastern corner of the campus.
 This five-storied dormitory is available for the faculty members and administrative staff of JUST.
 There is also a ten-story Madhumati tower for the faculty members and administrative staff of the university.

 Central mosque

-The central mosque, located on the west side of the campus, serves as a place of prayer for Muslim students and employees.
+The Central Mosque is an example of modern architecture.
+It is located on the west side of the campus and serves as a place of worship for Muslim students and staff.